-The example used in this section assumes that the home directory is mounted on the NIS Master service and that the NIS master is able to create directories and files on it as root.
-The following example use command line commands.
-You could also create accounts using YaST.
+The example in this topic's procedure assumes that the home directory is mounted on the NIS Master service and that the NIS master is able to create directories and files on it as root.

+The procedure uses commands, but you could also create accounts using YaST2.